askebos/enchantments/index.md

 ### Roundtables

-#### Enchantment in theology and in scholarship on magic - December 2021
+#### Enchantment in theology and in scholarship on magic - February 2022
 This event will be held on Zoom/Teams - please register here (link TBC)

 ##### Speakers